andchir/openchatroulette/README.md

 # OpenChatRoulette

-Chat for a conversation with a random interlocutor.
+Free, Open-source Chat for a conversation with a random interlocutor.
 The WebRTC technology is used, which performs a peer-to-peer connection.

 # How to install